 Before and after school child care available.
 See Child Care section.

-Our students age 2 1/2 – 3 1/2 are in the Pre-Kindergarten classroom with Lara Horsting.
+Our students age two-and-a-half through three-and-a-half are in the Pre-Kindergarten classroom with Lara Horsting.
 Lara is an accomplished Montessori teacher having completed studies at Montessori Education of the Rockies in Boulder, Colorado and holds a Montessori Early Childhood Teaching Credential.
 She has taught in Colorado prior to moving to the Ojai Valley and brings patience, calm and a love of the students to her classroom.
 Lara is the parent to two adult children and a son who attends MSO.